nhab/Tutorials/who-am-i.md

 	   I am not;

-       *  the five cognitive sense organs, viz., the senses of hearing, touch, sight, taste, and smell, which apprehend their respective objects, viz., sound, touch, colour, taste, and odour, I am not;
+       *  the five cognitive sense organs, viz., the senses of hearing, touch, sight, taste, and smell, which apprehend their respective objects, viz., sound, touch, colour, taste, and odour
+	    , I am not;

-       * the five conative sense organs, viz., the organs of speech, locomotion, grasping, excretion and procreation, which have as their respective functions,
+       * the five conative sense organs, viz., the organs of
+           speech,
+	   locomotion,
+	   grasping,
+	   excretion
+	   and procreation,
+        which have as their respective functions,

           speaking,
           moving,
           grasping,
           excreting
           and enjoying,

        I am not;

      * the five vital airs,prana, etc.

        which perform respectively the five functions of inbreathing, etc.,

       I am not;